HinaChoudhry/Pawfect-Pets/TESTING.md

 #### Mobile
 The layout on the mobile viewport is  similar to that on the portrait position with the profile sections being again, stacked up rather than being displayed in a row.

+### FAQ

+#### Desktop

+The accordion for the FAQs are displayed across the viewport, with the col-lg-8 class being used to restrict the width of the accordions.
+The questions and answers are stacked on top each other but fit comfortably across the page.

+#### Tablet

+The accordion is now the width of the viewport, with the text being displayed in a similar fashion to the desktop viewport.

+#### Mobile

+The accordion is again the width of the viewport, with text being confined to each accordion panel but without looking squashed or too small for the viewport.

 ## Browser Compatibility